 FlyAfrica (Z7) was a relatively short-lived low-cost African airline.
 The airline is now based in Harare, Zimbabwe but they had previously had several South African investors and ties to Fresh Air.

-Their CEO Godfrey Banga has no prior experience in the aviation industry.
-They have also appointed New Zealander Adrian Hamilton-Manns as Project Leader following his two year stint at SAA as Head of Network Planning and Distribution.
-Matipedza Karase is their country manager in Zimbabwe.
+Their previous CEO Godfrey Banga had no prior experience in the aviation industry.
+They also appointed New Zealander Adrian Hamilton-Manns as Project Leader following his two year stint at SAA as Head of Network Planning and Distribution.
+Matipedza Karase wass their country manager in Zimbabwe.
 He is the Co-founder and Group Chairman of the Nu-Group of companies and has previously held the position of Chief Operating Officer at Fresh Air.

-Launching their first route between Vic Falls and Johannesburg on the 23rd of July 2014, they have significantly grown their route network in a period of just over a year before they started experiencing difficulty.
+Launching their first route between Vic Falls and Johannesburg on the 23rd of July 2014, they grew their route network significantly in a period of just over a year before they started experiencing difficulty.
 Problems with their air operating license in Namibia and a fraudulent partner in Zimbabwe seems to have been the airline's undoing.
 Although the airline has stated multiple times that this is not the end for them, their extended leave from the sky has significantly damaged passenger trust.

 FlyAfrica started with the Johannesburg - Victoria Falls route and soon added a few extra routes.
 The airline is based in Zimbabwe but plans on expanding to other African countries.